CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Visualizations

-\textbf{Action Control and Generalization.} In the main paper, we quantitatively report the success rate of controlling a character to perform 142 novel actions.
-In Figure~\ref{fig:vis_ood_action}, we provide qualitative results by visualizing 84 randomly selected actions using the same character.
-Figure~\ref{fig:action_generalization} further illustrates the model’s generalization by showing 25 randomly selected actions—with text annotations—performed by a different character.
+In the main paper, we quantitatively report the success rate of controlling a character to perform 142 novel actions.
+In \cref{fig:vis_ood_action}, we provide qualitative results by visualizing 84 randomly selected actions using the same character. \cref{fig:action_generalization} further illustrates the model’s generalization by showing 25 randomly selected actions—with text annotations—performed by a different character.